National Kidney Foundation Best Practice

 - Membership dues and revenue from Local Chapter activities are maintained by the NKF Division/Affiliate, deposited into the Division/Affiliate’s bank account and applied to appropriate budget categories (i.e., membership or program revenue) in the Division/Affiliate’s general operating fund.

-- Each Local Chapter Chair participates in NKF Division/Affiliate activities, and may serve as a member of its Medical Advisory Board.
+- Each Local Chapter Chair participates in NKF Division/Affiliate activities, and may serve as a member or liaison of its Medical Advisory Board.

 - Division/Affiliate appropriate staff members are invited to all Local Chapter meetings, including Executive Committee, and attend whenever possible.